 Let’s Take a Trip Back in Time

 Now, let’s hop into a time machine for a second.
 Pretend that everyone is sitting on the playground.
 The year is 1999.
 Everyone pulls out their Pokemon trading cards.
-Of course, people find duplicate cards in lots of Pokemon card packs.
-As a result, people want to trade cards to get cards that do not have.
+Of course, people find duplicate cards in their lots of Pokemon card packs.
+As a result, people want to trade cards they have for cards that they do not have.
 For a trade to get carried out, the two cards have to be of roughly equal value.
 There’s nothing particularly tricky about trading Pokemon cards.
 As long as the two cards are of equal value, both parties agree that the trade is fair.
 After all, everyone wants to become a Pokemon Master, and this means collecting all of the cards.
 When a trade is agreed upon, the two cards are swapped, and everyone is happy.

 Of course, everyone knows that elementary school children are incredibly responsible when it comes to their Pokemon cards.
 There’s no need to ask the teacher to supervise the swap.
 It is obvious who physically owns each card.
 People keep their cards and their Pokemon decks.
 No one would be careless with something so valuable.